taalendigitaal/bootstrap-passwordstrength/OPTIONS.md

   this setting is active, the verdict viewport is ignored and they won't appear on the popover if it is being showed.
 Also this option overrides the value of the _showVerdicts_ one.

+  This option is not available when using Bootstrap 4.

 * __useVerdictCssClass__: